SarinaCurtis/CIS1051-Final-Project/README.md

 Also, I would have loved to do a voiceover for the project video, but apparently my body and pollen do not mix well.
 (I sure hope it's just allergies).
 I have been dealing with a sore throat for a minute now, and my voiceover would sound straight out of a horror movie, so I added descriptions beside every picture.

 In the end, I think my project is about 95 percent of my original vision.
 There are probably some errors that I missed, or some wrong function, but that is perfectly fine.
 I hope to spend more time with it, without time constraints, and tweak it.
 From this project, I have learned more about the methods used in python, more about python dictionaries and lists.
 I have also learned that I am kind of a sloppy coder, and there are better ways to write code.

+# My Code For the Project is in the Yahtzee.py file